-November 5th marked the end of Daylight Savings Time this year.
-Did you remember to set your clocks back?
+November 4th marked the end of Daylight Savings Time this year.
+Have you set all of your clocks back around your home yet?

 While you are changing the time, you should consider checking these items off your home safety list:

 Replace Batteries In Your Smoke Alarms

 According to the National Fire Protection Association (NFPA), an estimated 800 lives could be saved each year in the United States if all homes had working smoke detectors.
 Make sure your home is safe and ready for winter with functioning smoke alarms.